sz2404/PUI2018_sz2404/Extra_Credit_Project/README.md

 Due to module issues of Graphviz, the trees planted by Random Forest are exported as dot file and later on visualized from a online graph generator (access [here](http://www.webgraphviz.com/)).

+## Collaboration
+This project has been conducted on an individual basis.

+Special thanks to Dr. Federica Bianco providing guidance on analysis methodology and data interpretations.

+Special thanks to Te Du and Chun-Chiah Tsai for providing other general advices on statistics and Python.